2018 BMW 6 Series Gran Coupe

-The 6-Series Gran Coupe is a sleek sedan with a coupe-like roofline that slots between the more formally styled 5-Series and 7-Series models in BMW's lineup.
-Closely related to two-door 6-Series Coupe, the Gran Coupe offers a pair of potent turbocharged engines, the latest luxury and tech features and a choice of rear- or all-wheel-drive.
+The 6 Series Gran Coupe is a sleek sedan with a coupe-like roof line that slots between the more formally styled 5 Series and 7 Series models in BMW's line-up.
+The Gran Coupe offers a pair of potent turbocharged engines, the latest luxury and tech features and a choice of rear- or all-wheel-drive.

 With a wheelbase stretching 4.4 inches longer than its two-door sibling, the Gran Coupe boasts a healthy amount of rear seat legroom.
 Unlike some other players in the four-door-coupe segment, the Gran Coupe can accommodate three passengers in back.